batmanET/interactive-face-recognition/README.md

 # Introduction
-This is a demo showcasing models from OpenVINO falling under the bucket of Interactive Face Recognition
+This app consists of a number of detection functionalities to infer information from videos.

 # Functionalities
 This app demonstrates following functionalitites: